dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 ### Issue Diagnostics

-**User Scenario:** As a generator author I want to be able to add diagnostics to the users compilation.
+**User Scenario:** As a generator author I want to be able to add diagnostics to the user's compilation.

 **Solution:** We do not recommend issuing diagnostics within generators.
 It is possible, but doing so without breaking incrementality is advanced topic beyond the scope of this cookbook.
 Instead, we suggest writing a separate analyzer for reporting diagnostics.